Best Cloud Backup for Canada in 2026

 Although the regular Carbonite plans use servers located in the U.S. for its online storage, Canada was added as an extra option for the Safe Server plan back in 2018.
 This makes it another potential option if your primary concern is having your data stored in Canada itself so that you can feel reasonably safe from privacy intrusions.

-Although this is great, we still can’t quite justify placing Carbonite Safe Server Backup in the top five as it’s not that well-suited for personal users, which is the demographic we’re focusing on for this list.
+Although this is great, we still can’t quite justify placing Carbonite Safe Server Backup in the top seven as it’s not that well-suited for personal users, which is the demographic we’re focusing on for this list.
 That’s because it’s pretty expensive at $50 per month for just 500GB of cloud storage.

 Besides the difference in price and amount of data storage, there’s not a lot that differentiates this version of Carbonite from the standard one we covered above.
 The one notable exception to this is that you can backup 25 different devices with the same license, which includes both desktop computers and servers.